andrewcooke/Stupid.jl/README.md

 characters, so I can re-use any tools I develop.
 In some ways it may also simplify analysis (less state for a given key size, but for a given sized state, less information is exposed when a character is encrypted).
-Remember that my aim is to learn about cipher analysis, not to "fix" anyone's code.
+My aim is to learn about cipher analysis, not to "fix" anyone's code.

 ## Plaintext Injection Attack